The Colonial Period

 5. Slavery in Virginia

 Alan Taylor, American Colonies, 142-144, 146-157.
-(In class, we'll look at the Virginia Slave Laws document.)

-Notes: What factors caused slavery take root in the Chesapeake colonies?
+Notes: What factors caused slavery to take root in the Chesapeake colonies?
 How did the institution evolve and why did Virginians’ racial attitudes develop as they did?

 In case you are interested, Taylor’s account of the development of slavery, race, and what we might call white privilege, is taken from Edmund Morgan’s American Slavery, American Freedom, a book that Taylor refers to as “the twentieth century’s best historical work on American origins.”
 Here is a brief discussion of that book and it’s influence on American historiography (optional reading).

-First assignment: an evolving study guide.
+First Exam: an evolving study guide.

 6. King Philip’s War